section-engineering-education/engineering-education/content/articles/sales-forecasting-with-prophet/index.md

   - url: /engineering-education/sales-forecasting-with-prophet/hero.png
     alt: Sales Forecasting with Prophet in Python Hero image
 ---
 Prophet is a library developed by Facebook that is ideal for performing time series forecasting.
-It is used to forecast anything that has a time series trend such as the weather and sales.
+It is used to forecast anything that has a time series trend, such as the weather and sales.
 <!--more-->
-This tutorial will leverage this library to accurately estimate sales trends.
+This tutorial will leverage this library to estimate sales trends accurately.
 We will use the Python programming language for this build.

 ### Prerequisite
 To follow along, a reader needs to be familiar with: